-Since then we have gone on many rides raising funds for and in support of programs to assist our veterans and their families.
+Since then we have gone on many rides raising funds for, and in support of, programs to assist our veterans and their families.
 But one of the most fun functions is riding in the Independence Day Parade on the 4th of July.
 Thank you to the American Legion Auxiliary Unit 238 for inviting us to the parade.
 The 4th of July Parade here in Safety Harbor is, according to the American Legion National Offices, the only one sponsored by an American Legion Auxiliary Unit.
-We have been joined in the Parade by the Blue Knights Law Enforcement Motorcycle Club since 2012 and more recently by VFW, other American Legion Rider Chapters as well as the Suncoast Brotherhood of Riders.
-As always, we are looking forward to next years Parade with great enthusiasm
+We have been joined in the Parade by the Blue Knights Law Enforcement Motorcycle Club since 2012 and more recently by VFW, other American Legion Rider Chapters, as well as the Suncoast Brotherhood of Riders.
+As always, we are looking forward to next years Parade with great enthusiasm.

 Our most recent news is that a group of Riders transfered their membership to our Chapter and brought with them the idea to start cooking and selling Breakfast on the 1st & 3rd Saturday's of each month.
-That idea took off like a shot!
+That idea took off like a rocket!
 So come on in for the biggest $6.00 Breakfast you'll ever eat.
 And, special thanks to Tom Brull for the original idea.

 American Legion Riders Chapter 238

 Today over 425 American Legion Riders programs, organized by chapters, districts, or departments, support Americanism and Children and Youth programs in virtually every state in the nation, and more are organizing each month.
 One of the fastest-growing and most highly visible of the many programs offered by The American Legion, The American Legion Riders are a very diverse group, and so are the programs that we support.
 What do American Legion Riders do?
 The activities are far too many to mention in this space, but here are a few examples: